bbc/psammead/packages/components/psammead-media-player/README.md

 The `portrait` prop is not required, and defaults to `false`.
 This is to support portrait video content in the future.
 The `showPlaceholder` boolean prop is also not required, and defaults to `true`.
 Assuming `showPlaceholder` is `true`, the `placeholderSrc` will be what image to display as the placeholder.
+The `mediaInfo` prop is required, and has the following properties.

 #### mediaInfo

-The `mediaInfo` prop is required, and has the following properties

 | Argument  | Type                | Required | Default | Example         |
 |-----------|---------------------|----------|---------|-----------------|